sjentsch/lsjDocs/Ch13/Ch13_ANOVA_07.rst

 Repeated measures ANOVA in jamovi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, we need some data. `Geschwind (1972) <../Other/References.html#geschwind-1972>`__
+First, we need some data. :ref:`Geschwind (1972) <Geschwind_1972>` has
-has suggested that the exact nature of a patient’s language deficit
+suggested that the exact nature of a patient’s language deficit following a
-following a stroke can be used to diagnose the specific region of the
+stroke can be used to diagnose the specific region of the brain that has been
-brain that has been damaged.
-A researcher is concerned with identifying
+damaged.
+A researcher is concerned with identifying the specific communication
-the specific communication difficulties experienced by six patients
+difficulties experienced by six patients suffering from Broca’s Aphasia (a
-suffering from Broca’s Aphasia (a language deficit commonly experienced
-following a stroke).
+language deficit commonly experienced following a stroke).

 .. table:: Number of attempts successfully completed on three experimental tasks.
    :name: tab-RManova